radgrad/docusaurus2/docs/developers/deployment/howto/setup-in-house-server-mup.md

 ---
-title: Setup a production server using Meteor Up
+title: Setup an in-house server using Meteor Up
-sidebar_label: Setup production server
+sidebar_label: Setup in-house server
 ---

-This page documents the process of setting up a production server for RadGrad based upon [Meteor Up](http://meteor-up.com).
+This page documents the process of setting up an in-house server for RadGrad based upon [Meteor Up](http://meteor-up.com).

+These instructions assume you have a physical machine running a recent release of Unix.

 ## Setup "radgrad" account